maxon755/simple-responder/README.md

 ```
 > Note.
 The content file must be inside the container.
 Can be passed via volumes.

-This app will response for any URI with with status `201` and content specifeid in `/tmp/content.txt` with delay of `3 seconds`.
+The app will response for any URI with with status `201` and content specifeid in `/tmp/content.txt` with delay of `3 seconds`.

 ```
-curl -i localhost:8080
+curl -i localhost:8080/any-uri

 HTTP/1.1 201 Created
 Content-Type: text/plain; charset=utf-8